dynamifylimited/cordova-plugin-adyen/README.md

-# Cordova Suare Android plugin
+# Cordova Square Android plugin

 > A plugin for Suquare pos implementation for android.